triepo/mkdoc-journey/docs/code-examples.md

-an example of codeblock in python
+## An example of codeblock in python

 ```py title="Add numbers.py"
 # Function to add two numbers